 I like to talk to the student about what they hope to accomplish.
 Some may just be looking for a fun form of exercise; some may want to learn a routine to perform for an upcoming event (I teach choreography, whether you want something new or to learn one already composed); others want to try a new dance style; and others may want gain self-confidence so they feel comfortable dancing in public, etc. I can accommodate, whatever your needs are for this style of dance.

-These prices are for teaching at my home studio in Hollywood.
-About 1 mile from I-95 & Sheridan St.
+These prices are for teaching at my home studio in Hollywood once the Pandemic is over.
+These prices also pertain to my virtual online classes.
+Please email me to inquire or schedule your cllass today.
+Physical location about 1 mile from I-95 & Sheridan St. in Hollywood.

 If I come to you there will be an additional fee of $15-$40 depending on location, # of students and how many items I need to bring to conduct class, depends on your request at time of scheduling.

-I have worked with students of all ages, 5-70.
-I have taught group classes for adults only, adults and teens combined, teenagers and children 5-7 years.
+I have worked with students of all ages, 5-80.
+I have taught group classes for adults, adults and teens combined, teenagers and children 5-7 years.
 I also taught belly dance and Polynesian to kids age 8-14 at the Palm Beach Summer Youth College.
 These were rather large classes at the college and a variety of ages and abilities, most with no dance background.

 I recently went to the Asian Culture Festival at the Fruit & Orchid park in Homestead.
 They had a variety of art, crafts, food, and entertainment.
 I mostly enjoyed the lush green landscaping and dance on the mainstage.
 They had Iranian dances and I knew some of the performers.
 They also had Indian dance, Thai dance and Japanese Taiko drumming.
 I was too late to see the belly dancer but highly recommend that you go in the future if possible.
 I also enjoyed the Ft.
 Lauderdale Polynesian Festival the week before.
 Saw lots of dance, poi, drumming and fire knife dancing.
 Another one to check out next year if you can.